GRE in Germany: Who Needs It, Where It’s Accepted, and Why It Matters

 Germany also hosts a large network of internationally recognized research institutes.
 Organizations such as the Max Planck Society collaborate closely with universities and doctoral programs across the country, particularly in fields such as economics, data science, physics, and engineering.

-🔹 Using the GRE to Apply to Universities Outside Germany
+Can You Use the GRE to Apply to Universities Outside Germany?

 In these contexts, standardized tests such as the GRE may play a more explicit role in the admissions process than they do within the German university system itself.